Khalil Beidas: Al-Nafa'is

 Beidas' weekly periodical, al-Nafā'is al-'asriyyah (النفائس العصرية, The Modern Treasures), was founded in 1908 in Haifa, around the time of the Young Turk Revolution of July 1908.
 He initially described its as "a magazine for jests and fun-making pieces" (majallat latā'if wa fukāhãt).
 It started by running short stories but also serializations of the Russian novels he was then translating.

 In one of his anonymous pieces for it, Beidas called upon the fathers of his society to prepare their children towards the 'age of freedom' (al-hurriyya), one where the free man was somebody who could make his own law (shar'ia) and guide himself (qiyadat nafsibi).
 Soon afterwards, in 1911, production was relocated to Jerusalem, where it was published on the printing presses of the Syrian Orphanage (Dar al-Aytam) in Jerusalem, founded by Johann Ludwig Schneller (1820–1896).

 several months after the Young Turk Revolution of July 1908.
 It was to become one of the most popular periodicals amongst Arabs living both within the Levant and in the Palestinian Diaspora.

 Beidas was in full technical control of the journal, editing most of the contents himself.
-It became a mouthpiece for all major active writers in Greater Syria and the Palestinian Diaspora and was distributed widely, as far a field as Brazil and Australia.
+It became a mouthpiece for all major active writers in the region of Syria and the Palestinian Diaspora and was distributed widely, as far a field as Brazil and Australia.
 An-Nafa'is became a distinguished institution, benefiting from the general cultural awakening in the region and the increased focus on literary and scientific matters.

 In the preface to the first issue of An-Nafa'is, Beidas explained that he considered novels to be one of the great pillars of civilisation in the enlightenment of the mind and his aim was to draw readers' attention to the significance of narrative art from the intellectual, social and moral point of view.